 If you’re nursing, you’ll likely be wearing a bra 24/7 for the foreseeable future – I have to sleep in bras when I’m nursing to prevent leaking everywhere, so I literally wear a bra for an entire year straight, sometimes more.
 Needless to say, you want it to be a GOOD bra.

-Kindred Bravely (get 20% off here or use code VAL20 @ checkout) are the absolute best of the best – female-founded and female-operated, they know how to make bras and apparel for moms at all stages of motherhood – pregnancy, postpartum and nursing, and beyond.
+Kindred Bravely (get 20% off with code VAL20 here) are the absolute best of the best – female-founded and female-operated, they know how to make bras and apparel for moms at all stages of motherhood – pregnancy, postpartum and nursing, and beyond.
 If you’re nursing and pumping, whether with a double electric pump or a milk catcher/pump like the HaaKaa, the Sublime Hands Free Nursing & Pumping Bra is AMAZING.
 Five stars on 1,000+ reviews, it’s super comfy, works like a charm, comes in nude or black, comes with a bra extender, and is just great quality.
 I’ve been LIVING in mine.

 I’ve also tried and loved the Simply Sublime Nursing Bra, which is the same as the Nursing/Pumping Bra I mentioned above, minus the ability to pump in but still super comfy.
 Also worth a look are the Sleep Bra, the Lace Nursing Bralette (seriously this one is SO pretty!), and the Stella Leggings – comfy and smooth with just the right amount of subtle compression.